johnlaudun/tedtalks/docs/labbook-01.md

 3 | Sergey Brin + Larry Page 2007 | Sergey Brin I want to discuss a question 4 | Nathalie Miebach 2011 | What you just heard are the interactions

+**KK** - Are we at all concerned about names in the texts?
+For example in the Sergey Brin and Larry Page, I assume that they refer to each other by name (as they do in the opening line) throughout.

 Now, all the work on determining empty or too short talks get re-called from the file `drop_talks.txt` and loaded into a list.
 I combined the usual file open into a list comprehenshion in order to convert the numbers being stored as strings into integers.
 Essentially, I took `numbers = [ int(x) for x in numbers ]` and replaced the `open()` sequence inside the comprehension.
 And ... it works!
 (Not sure how Pythonic it is.)

 ```python
 the_bad = [ int(x) for x in open("../data/drop_talks.txt", "r").read().split('\n') ]
 ```

 And then it's time to use KK's backwards technique to keep the indices in place:
+**KK** - Note that you go backwards to preserve the positions of the "bad indices" higher up the list.

 ```python
 for index in sorted(the_bad, reverse=True):
     del talks[index]
 ```

 However, this throws off our pairing, so what we need to do is filter out the rows in the dataframe before creating the lists above.
+**KK** - For the above to work, you have to do the above to all the lists at the same time in the loop.
+But the below that you used is MUCH SAFER.

 Here's my plan:

 * Filter the rows using the index
 * Save the new dataframe as a CSV file